 I enjoy learning when I’m being challenged, actively participating, my senses engaged, when it’s fun - that’s when learning and development (L&D) makes a difference.

-I combine a passion for respect and equality at work with theatre and L&D. I’ve strengthened these core skills with mediation, neuro-linguistic programming, coaching and the Mental Health First Aid course.
+I combine a drive for respect, justice and equality at work with theatre and L&D. I’ve strengthened these core skills with mediation, neuro-linguistic programming, coaching and the Mental Health First Aid course.
 For over a decade this expertise allowed me to run my sole-trading business, creating and delivering numerous dramatic learning events on subjects from family business to handling difficult conversations.
 During this time I established a niche in mental health and well-being.

-The consistent success of The Cynthia Show – Mental Health at WORK combined with a clear market need, provided me with the catalyst to move into e-learning and launch Headtorch.
+The consistent success of The Cynthia Show – Mental Health at WORK combined with a clear market need, provided me with the catalyst to move into online learning and launch Headtorch.

 Networking has played a significant part in my career.
 Great learning and incredible support has come from Scottish Women in Business and the Professional Speaking Association.

-Other than that you can catch me stretching out at yoga, reaching high on a climbing wall, singing, laughing, at the theatre or standing on top of a mountain breathing it all in.
+Other than that you can catch me stretching out at yoga, sweating profusely at crossfit, reaching high on a climbing wall, singing, drawing, laughing, at the theatre or standing on top of a mountain breathing it all in.

 Chairman of Headtorch